Cannabis and time perception

 The effect of cannabis on time perception has been studied with inconclusive results.
-Studies show consistently throughout the literature that most cannabis users self-report the experience of a slowed perception of time.
+Studies consistently show that most cannabis users self-report the experience of a slowed perception of time.
 In the laboratory, researchers have confirmed the effect of cannabis on the perception of time in both humans and animals.
 Studies have sought to explain how cannabis changes the internal clock.
 Matthew et al. (1998) looked at the cerebellum, positing a relationship between cerebellar blood flow and the distortion of time perception.